dperkosan/my-site/README.md

 - server components never leave server.
 It doesn't keep track of the state.
 JS is not shipped to the client.
 It is streamed to the client
 - SSR - renders on server and HTML and serialized data is sent to the browser.
 Client picks it up and re-render the same thing.
 - you should always use server components until you need client side interaction or 3rd party lib
+- if component need hooks (useState useEffect) then you need to use client components